AbstractSDK/cw-orchestrator/docs/src/single_contract/env-variable.md

 # Environment Variables

 cw-orch needs some environment variables to be set in order to function properly when running as an executable.
+We review the environment variables here.
+You can find a more up-t-date version of all env variables that are used inside the program in the [`cw_orchcore::env` file](https://github.com/AbstractSDK/cw-orchestrator/blob/main/packages/cw-orch-core/src/env.rs).

 **IMPORTANT: Before proceeding, ensure that you add `.env` to your `.gitignore`.
 We are not responsible for any loss of funds due to leaked mnemonics.**